Cases Against The Federal, State Or County Government

 Congress has established rules for negligence cases brought against the federal government.
 The rules, known as the Federal Tort Claims Act (FTCA) are mandatory and procedurally different from state court personal injury and wrongful death claims.

-One of the important requirements before bringing a lawsuit against the federal government is the presentation of an administrative claim.
+For example, one of the important requirements before bringing a lawsuit against the federal government is the presentation of an administrative claim.
+This claim must be properly presented within two years of the date of the injury.
+Furthermore, the claim form needs to be accurately filled out as it is signed under penalty of perjury.
 In addition, cases brought pursuant to the FTCA are not tried before a jury.
 Instead, they are heard by a federal judge who alone will make the decision in your case.

 Over the years, Mr. Oran has handled many medical negligence and personal injury cases that involve the FTCA.
 No matter the court, the judge or jury, if you deserve compensation, Mr. Oran is committed to helping you obtain a just and fair result.